sarahdobson/piv-conformance/docs/user-guide.md

 #### 3.3 Insert card
 1. Insert the card you want to test in the card reader that you selected in step 3.2.1.
-2. Click **Refresh Readers*.
+2. Click **Refresh Readers**.

     The **Reader Status** box displays some identifying information about the card.

 #### 3.4 Execute test
 1. Click **Verify PIN and Execute Tests**.

     The CCT begins running the tests specified by the test database.
-You can keep track of the tests that have passed or failed in the *test tree* in the left pane.
+You can keep track of the 's that have passed or failed in the *test tree* in the left pane.

 ### 4. View Results